domeru369/cyclistic-bike-share/README.md

 ### Start & End Stations:

 * Popular Stations: Casual riders most frequently use starting and ending stations close to leisure parks like the Millennium Park station and the Streeter Dr & Grand Ave which is situated near the Jane Addams Memorial Park.
-This confirms casual riders using cylistic for mostly leisure activities.
+This confirms casual riders using Cyclistic for mostly leisure activities.
 * Annual members: favor stations close to residential and commercial buildings like Clark St & Elm St and Wells St and Concord Ln for both start and end points confirming that they use Cyclistic more for work.
-* Ride Length and Stations: Racine Ave & 65th St is the most popular start station and Hubbard St bike checkpoint is the most popular end point for longer casual rider trips. * * * * Annual members: Leramie Ave $ Kinzie Str is the most popular start station and Asland Ave and 78th St is the most popular end station for annual members with longer rides.
+* Ride Length and Stations: Racine Ave & 65th St is the most popular start station and Hubbard St bike checkpoint is the most popular end point for longer casual rider trips.
+* Annual members: Leramie Ave $ Kinzie Str is the most popular start station and Asland Ave and 78th St is the most popular end station for annual members with longer rides.

 # 6. Act
 ## Recommendations